MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

    :::image type="content" source="media/customized-app-in-store.png" alt-text="Screenshot showing a customized app in Teams app store in the Teams client.":::

-## Create additional customizations to provide to different users
+## Create and assign additional customizations to different users

 If the app developer allows any customization, you can specifically create multiple customizations of the same app, allowing various users or user groups to receive differently customized versions of the app.
 For example, app users across your current organization and your acquired organization can use the same app but also see the app with different brand logos that they relate with.
 It helps you as an admin in the following ways: